QuarkNerd/blog/cprice/_posts/2015-08-06-an-adventure-in-svg-filter-land.md

 # Labels

 The only component we're missing now is the labels.
-Whilst the `line` annotation provides a label which we could `decorate` with the arrow graphic, in order to achieve a later effect we need the labels in a different container element.
+Whilst the `line` annotation provides a label which we could `decorate` ([more details](http://d3fc.io/components/introduction/2-decorate-pattern.html)) with the arrow graphic, in order to achieve a later effect we need the labels in a different container element.
 As there's no appropriate component in d3fc, we'll create one from scratch.

 Most of the d3fc components are built on top of the `dataJoin` component, it provides a couple of useful extensions to the d3 concept of data-join but can be considered identical for the purposes of this example.
 When each data-joined `g` element enters the document it will have a `path` element added to it for the arrow graphic and a `text` element for the label itself.
 Then on every update we want the transform to be updated to reflect any changes to the location calculated from the scales.